tczajka/sorting-searching/_posts/2020-05-26-static-hashing.md

 ## Guaranteeing worst case access time

-Start by defining a family of [universal hash functions]({% link _posts/2020-05-21-hashing.md %}) such that the probability of a collision when hashing into a random of {%latex%}m{%endlatex%} is bounded by {%latex%} c/m {%endlatex%} for some constant {%latex%}c{%endlatex%}.
+Start by defining a family of [universal hash functions]({% link _posts/2020-05-21-hashing.md %}) such that the probability of a collision when hashing into a {%latex%}m{%endlatex%} buckets is bounded by {%latex%} c/m {%endlatex%} for some constant {%latex%}c{%endlatex%}.
 Normally we can make
 {%latex%}c \approx 1{%endlatex%}.